bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 If this script is called ``foo.py`` then executing ``python foo.py`` will result in an HTML file ``output.html`` being generated with the line plot.
-These functions are often useful in interactive settings, or for creating standalone Bokeh documents to server from (Flask, Django, etc.) web applications.
+These functions are often useful in interactive settings, or for creating standalone Bokeh documents to serve from (Flask, Django, etc.) web applications.

 However, Bokeh also comes with a powerful command line tool ``bokeh`` that